emrahhcan/CindysLife-MVC-OOP/README.md

 # Cindy's Life / MVC - OOP

-OOP Based MVC Implementation for Cindy's Life blog page.
+* OOP Based MVC Implementation for Cindy's Life blog page.

-It's been created using PDO connection.
+* It's been created using PDO connection.

-NOTES:
+* This one has not deployed yet.

+# How to Use on Local Machine

+# NOTES

   * This is not the main blog web application because blog is for a real client who is my friend, so this my first project based OOP experience which means only for fun, and real project is using MySQLi connection.